-We present local Hoare reasoning about data update, using Context Logic for analysing structured data.
-We apply our reasoning to tree update, heap update which is analogous to local Hoare reasoning using Separation Logic, and term rewriting.
+We present local Hoare reasoning about data update, introducing Context Logic for analysing structured data.
+We apply our reasoning to tree update, heap update, and term rewriting.
+Our reasoning about heap update is exactly analogous to the local Hoare reasoning of Separation Logic.
+Our reasoning about tree update and term rewriting can only be done with Context Logic.

-Keywords: context logic, local reasoning, tree update, heap update
+Keywords: context logic, local Hoare reasoning, tree update, heap update